MisterPrada/FBO-Core/README.md

-How to install and run this template? \
+How to install and run this project? \
 It's simple, just run the following commands:
 ```
 npm i